rewgs/open-stage-control-ts/resources/docs/docs/user-interface/client.md

     - Grid: toggle grid
     - Project tree: toggle project tree's visibility
     - Inspector: toggle inspector's visibility
+    - Relative units (%): when enabled, newly created widgets will have their position and size set in percents.
 - Fullscreen: toggle fullscreen
 - Prevent sleep (mobile only): attempt to prevent device from going to sleep when idle